Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Experiments

 \subsection{White matter coverage improvement quantification}

-The performance of the GESTA method is graded according to the bundle volume overlap (OL).
-The OL measures the ratio of voxels occupied within the volume of a ground truth bundle traversed by at least one plausible streamline associated with the bundle.
-The overlap allows to quantitatively measure the white matter spatial coverage improvement induced by the generative tractography framework.
-The overlap measure is computed for the ``Fiber Cup'' and ISMRM 2015 Tractography Challenge datasets, as ground truth bundle models are required.
-For each $P = \;$\{\numlist[list-separator={,},list-final-separator={,}]{3;5;10;100}\}{\percent} seed streamline ratio value, the bundle volume overlap of the reconstructed tractogram is compared to the generative tractogram for the corresponding ratio.
+The performance of the GESTA method is graded according to the following measures: \begin{itemize} \item \textbf{Bundle volume overlap} (OL).
+Measures the ratio of voxels occupied within the volume of a ground truth bundle traversed by at least one plausible streamline associated with the bundle.
+The overlap allows to quantitatively measure the white matter spatial coverage improvement induced by the generative tractography framework. \item \textbf{Bundle volume overreach} (OR).
+Measures the ratio of voxels outside the ground truth volume of a bundle that are traversed by at least one (valid) streamline associated with the bundle over the total number of voxels within the ground truth bundle. \item \textbf{Dice's coefficient}.
+Computes the harmonic mean of the voxel precision (the fraction of ground truth voxels over the total number of voxels traversed by at least one plausible streamline) and sensitivity (which is equivalent to the overlap in our context). \item \textbf{Bundle volume}.
+The volume (in \si{\milli\metre\cubed}) occupied by the streamlines. \item \textbf{Bundle detection score}.
+Fraction of bundles detected over the total number of ground truth bundles. \end{itemize}

-Similarly, the overlap is used for quantitative comparison purposes on the HCP dataset.
-Note that the HCP data had been registered to the ISMRM 2015 Tractography Challenge dataset space in \citet{Legarreta:MIA:2021}; as no re-training is done in this work, it naturally follows measuring the performance in terms of the overlap with the ISMRM 2015 Tractography Challenge dataset models.
+For each $P = \;$\{\numlist[list-separator={,},list-final-separator={,}]{3;5;10;100}\}{\percent} seed streamline ratio value used in the ``Fiber Cup'' and ISMRM 2015 Tractography Challenge data, the bundle volume overlap and overreach of the reconstructed tractogram is compared to the generative tractogram for the corresponding ratio.
+For the ``Fiber Cup'' dataset, the ensemble tracking method results reported in \citet{Joanisse:ISMRM:2021} are used as a baseline (see section \ref{subsec:ensemble_tracking_baselines} for further details).
+For the ISMRM 2015 Tractography Challenge dataset, the average score across all Challenge submissions, the submissions using ensemble tracking methods (submission identifiers \num{16} through \num{17}), and the best overlap-scoring submission (local probabilistic tracking, submission identifier 12\_2) values are reported as baselines.
+The data was obtained from the Challenge organizers (see section \ref{subsec:ensemble_tracking_baselines} for details).